 Dutch-born American author, Dr. Jeannette Vos.

+TN: In your 15 years of journalism, do you feel that the industry has changed?
 SC: Previously, media agents (sender) would set the news agenda and receive limited feedback from the reader or viewer (receiver).
 Vast technological changes have now accorded the audience the opportunity to respond, react or act more quickly to or on information.
 Societies globally, now have greater access to information, allowing individuals to make more informed decisions on a myriad of issues.
 The audience is also now in a position to dictate their wants and needs in terms of information, instead of being told what they should or should not know.

+TN: If you could change a few things about the media industry what changes would you make?
 SC: I currently aim to propose new legislation that will help govern social media and the rampant affects unverified information has on South Africa, through these platforms.
 I have engaged some of South Africa’s top legal minds to assist me with the process.
+I believe strongly that there should be stricter guidelines and a code of conduct for all social media users, as well as a greater awareness of how to use the platforms in a way that is not harmful to children and other citizens.

+TN: Having achieved so much in your career path, what are your long term and short-term goals?
 SC: I feel like I haven’t achieved enough lol.
 When I feel that way, I take a moment to be grateful and reassess my time and objectives.
 At present, I am fully committed to finishing my Masters in Journalism at the Durban University of Technology this year, with a view to starting my PhD in Media Studies next year.

+TN: If you were to choose to be on the field as a reporter and conducting such seminars which would you prefer and why?
 SC: I really wouldn’t be able to comment on a choice, because both roles are essential, playing a part in keeping society informed and making a difference to various people.

+TN: How do you juggle your schedules, at home, work and socially?
 SC: As a mother of two, masters student, entrepreneur and doting wife, I use time management and technology to stay balanced between work and family commitments.
 I always put my children first and since I love cooking and learning new recipes, I usually include them in those experiences.

 Comments